Water temperature in Miramar

 Minimum:

-As of now, in Miramar, the water temperature is 81.9°F. It's safe to say that the water is comfortably warm for various water-related activities.
-Today's reading is 1.6°F higher than the average recorded on this particular day in recent years.
+As of now, in Miramar, the water temperature is 80.7°F. It's safe to say that the water is comfortably warm for various water-related activities.
+Today's reading is 1.9°F lower than the average recorded on this particular day in recent years.
 The water temperature remains approximately unchanged from yesterday.
-According to the forecast, we expect the temperature to fall a bit.Recent water temperature and forecast
+According to the forecast, we expect the temperature to rise a bit.Recent water temperature and forecast

 Today's water temperature is considerably lower than the average registered over the last two weeks, indicating a slight cooling trend.
-It also aligns closely with the historical average temperature for this date, indicating a typical climate pattern.
-The maximum temperature recorded for this date was 86.5°F on 2023, while the historical minimum was 74.8°F on 2016.
+It is also close to the historical minimum temperature for this date.
+The maximum temperature recorded for this date was 84.5°F on 2024, while the historical minimum was 80.9°F on 2020.

 Daily water temperature in Miramar